Water Scarcity Is All Around Us

 In response to the encroaching water crisis, the U.S. is building more desalination plants to convert seawater into drinkable water, but the process is expensive.
 Better solutions are necessary.

-One proposed idea is to cover waterways with solar panels to reduce evaporation, and California is already testing the strategy.
+One proposed idea is to cover waterways with solar panels to reduce evaporation and California is already testing the strategy.
 Industrial water usage can also be curbed by installing better reverse osmosis systems — which improve efficiency at power plants — and reducing agricultural irrigation, implementing smart water sensors and recycling wastewater.

 Socioeconomic Factors Causing Water Scarcity

 The study found poor housing conditions and social and racial inequality contributed strongly to the lack of access to running water.
-The most significant factor associated with needing plumbing was low income.
+The biggest factor associated with needing plumbing was low income.
 Mobile homes were more strongly correlated with service shutoffs, poor water access and health code violations than any other type of housing.

 Another form of water scarcity comes from living in areas with unsafe drinking water.
-Many minorities and people with lower incomes live near sources of industrial pollution because housing is cheaper.
+Many minorities and people with lower incomes live near sources of industrial pollution because the housing is cheaper.
 Flint, Michigan, became infamous for its lead-contaminated water supply that disproportionately harmed low-income minorities.